 - 7.4.1 A process lot is considered a test batch for marijuana vape oil.
 The process lot shall be packaged into cartridges by the licensee prior to laboratory test sample collection and final quality assurance compliance testing. - 7.4.2 The licensee shall physically locate and present to the testing laboratory sampler the test batch to be sampled. - 7.4.3 The testing laboratory sampler shall designate a sample collection area.
-This area shall be cleared of any debris that could cause cross contamination, shall be free from air flow and pressure differences that can cause analytical balance discrepancies, and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1, and shall be in clear view of video surveillance. - 7.4.4 The testing laboratory sampler shall randomly select and confirm the weight of at least one entire-test batch per licensed location. is presented-This shall be done by physically weighing or observing the licensed representative weigh the test batch and comparing masses weights-with that recorded in the seed-to-sale tracking system provided as disclosed-by the licensee upon submission of a testing order. - 7.4.4.1 The licensee's scale may be used. - 7.4.4.2 The licensee may weigh and record the tare weight of an empty cartridge for the testing laboratory sampler.
+This area shall be cleared of any debris that could cause cross contamination, shall

+- be free from air flow and pressure differences that can cause analytical balance discrepancies, and shall be sanitized with an appropriate solvent or cleaning agent listed in section 5.1.1. - 7.4.4 The testing laboratory sampler shall confirm the entire test batch is presented by physically weighing the test batch and comparing weights with that recorded in the seed-to-sale tracking system as disclosed by the licensee. - 7.4.4.1 The licensee's scale may be used. - 7.4.4.2 The licensee may weigh and record the tare weight of an empty cartridge for the testing laboratory sampler.
 This value shall be recorded on the outside of the cartridge.
-The licensee may also provide an empty equivalent cartridge for the testing laboratory sampler to use as a reference. - 7.4.4.3 The percent difference between the mass in the seed-to-sale tracking system provided disclosed by the licensee upon submission of a testing order and that measured or observed by the testing laboratory sampler shall be within ±10.0% and calculated using the equation below:
+The licensee may also provide an empty equivalent cartridge for the testing laboratory sampler to use as a reference. - 7.4.4.3 The percent difference between the mass in the seed-to-sale tracking system disclosed by the licensee and that measured by the testing laboratory sampler shall be within ±10.0% and calculated using the equation below: